Testing-Environment/esploro-csv-researcher-loader/explaination.md

 - Purpose: Enrich existing Esploro research assets by adding files/links with proper metadata.
 - Manual path: Enter one asset ID and one or more file records; app posts a “queue files” payload to the asset.
-- CSV path: Upload a CSV with MMS IDs and file metadata, auto-map columns, validate/convert file type values to required IDs, process each row, and produce a “successful MMS IDs” CSV to help create a set and run the import job in Esploro.
+- CSV path: Upload a CSV with MMS IDs and file metadata.
+The processor enforces MMS ID and File URL as required columns/values, auto-maps optional columns (title, description, file type), converts file type names to required IDs (prompting for any unresolved values), processes each row, and produces a “successful MMS IDs” CSV to help create a set and run the import job in Esploro.
 - Typical workflow:
   1) Open app inside Esploro, 2) choose Manual Entry or CSV Upload, 3) submit, 4) create a set from the MMS IDs, 5) run the “Import Research Assets Files” job.